Anchalgarg22/Attrition-Problem-EDA-/README.md

-# Model to Predict the attrition of a company
+# Model to Predict the attrition rate of a company